noiseprotocol/noise_spec/noise.md

 Patterns failing the first check will obviously abort the program.

+The second check outlaws redundant transmission of values to simplify implementation and testing.

-The second and third checks are necessary because Noise uses DH outputs involving ephemeral keys to randomize the shared secret keys.
+The third and fourth checks are necessary because Noise uses DH outputs involving ephemeral keys to randomize the shared secret keys.
 Noise also uses ephemeral public keys to randomize PSK-based encryption.
 Patterns failing these checks could result in subtle but catastrophic security flaws.